-- 14. Where the scope of the firm's permissions includes the holding or controlling of client assets and the firm claims that it holds or controls client assets the CASS auditor shall provide a reasonable assurance client assets report including a breaches schedule as required by the FCA's Rules.
+14. Where the scope of the firm's permissions includes the holding or controlling of client assets and the firm claims that it holds or controls client assets, the CASS auditor shall provide a reasonable assurance Client Assets Report including a breaches schedule as required by the FCA's Rules.
 In such cases the CASS auditor shall comply with all the requirements of this Standard set out in paragraphs 11 to 145 and in the case of non-statutory client money trusts also paragraphs 176 to 181.
-However, the FCA's Rules do not require a reasonable assurance client assets report in relation to certain firms in certain circumstances3. - 15.
-Based on its understanding obtained from meeting the above requirements, the CASS auditor assesses whether the existence of all categories of client assets are being treated as client assets and reported by the firm to the FCA.
-If the auditor becomes aware of categories of client assets that are not being treated as client assets or not reported to the FCA the CASS auditor shall promptly report this fact to both the governing body of the firm and the FCA.
+However, the FCA's Rules do not require a reasonable assurance Client Assets Report in relation to certain firms in certain circumstances.

-3 For example at the time of writing reasonable assurance opinions are not required in relation to Insurance intermediaries not holding more than £30,000 at any time in the reporting period in a statutory client money trust.
+For example at the time of writing reasonable assurance opinions are not required in relation to Insurance intermediaries not holding more than £30,000 at any time in the reporting period in a statutory client money trust.